- Using the Mixed Reality on Windows 11 promises to bring you some great hours of fun exploring 3D worlds from the comfort of your own home.

 1. Make sure your PC meets the minimum requirements

-Considering Windows 11 design is extremely similar to the previous one, Windows Mixed Reality will surely need some PC minimum requirements to work properly.
+Considering Windows 11 design is extremely similar to the previous one, Windows Mixed Reality won’t install or work properly until your PC meets the minimum requirements.

 Speaking about Windows 10, for most headsets, the app could run in optimal conditions if your PC had the following capabilities: